mohamedbenaantar/Kubernetes-CKA/Kubedm-Upgrade.md

-### If the cluster already setUp using kubeadm follow the Instructions to Upgrade it
+### If the cluster already setUp using kubeadm follow the Instructions to Upgrade it from 1.26 to 1.27.0

 ```sh
   apt-cache madison kubeadm